hero media

 9. Vibe Beach Club

-I don’t mean the adults-only Vibe Beach Club on Deck 17 but the overall vibe of the Prima and Viva ships.
+I don’t mean the adults-only Vibe Beach Club on Deck 17 but the overall vibe of Norwegian Prima and Norwegian Viva ships.
 The cool, luxe beach-side retreat aesthetic works and it does feel like a more upmarket experience.
 For me, a relaxing holiday should be in places that are better than home and the design, furnishing, colour palette and finishes definitely make you feel you are on a luxe vacation.

 10. Observation lounge – Deck 17